AKA “non-linear dynamics”, “smooth dynamical systems”, “systems” even (as in most of the content in “systems biology”).

 Interpret heat equation, fluid flows, Schrodinger equation as infinite dimensional ODE and watch the consequences:

-interpret an ODE as an operator on a function space
+interpret a linear ODE as an operator on a function space

 interpret as a plane distribution using a contact structure